watsonmw/fe2-intro/amiga/readme.txt

        interrupt issue.
    Of course, it could be a bug on my side - but it's not for lack of looking - let me just say that!
-   A solution would be to turn off the OS while running, and use HW interrrupts for the sound.
+   A solution would be to turn off the OS while running, and use HW interrupts for the sound.